DeSantis and Trump competing to sway Iowa GOP activists at dueling events

 On Tuesday, a civil jury in New York found him liable for sexually abusing and defaming advice columnist E. Jean Carroll and awarded her $5 million.
 A day later, during a contentious CNN town hall, he repeatedly insulted Carroll, reasserted lies about his 2020 election loss and minimized the violence at the U.S. Capitol on Jan.
 6, 2021.

-His visit to Iowa tested his personal appeal as he mingles with local Iowa Republican officials, donors and volunteers, all under the glare of the national media.
+And even before DeSantis formally enters the race, he's facing questions about his ability to court donors and woo voters.

-DeSantis made his first visit to Iowa in March, promoting his memoir at events that drew more than 1,000 people in Davenport and Des Moines.
-Although DeSantis shook hands along the rope line near the stage after the events, he didn't have a lot of interaction with voters.
-This time, he can expect a crush of introductions to influential caucus activists in a more conversational setting who will be taking his measure for the first time.
+His visit to Iowa tested his personal appeal as he mingled with Republican officials, donors and volunteers, all under the glare of the national media.

-More than 600 people attended DeSantis' first appearance at a car museum.
+More than 600 people attended DeSantis' afternoon appearance at the car museum.
 Billed as a family picnic for U.S. Rep. Randy Feenstra, the event was actually an indoor luncheon, although grills outside smoked with hundreds of hamburgers.

 Most of the action was inside, where a pro-DeSantis super political action committee had set up a table where prospective supporters for his yet-to-be-announced presidential campaign could sign up.
 The road outside the museum was flanked with DeSantis 2024 campaign signs.